It’s long been a source of contention among veterinary professionals when a dog should be spayed or neutered.

 There hasn’t currently been any official studies done on this theory, so regardless of your dog’s reproductive status, they need to be vaccinated on time to protect them from these deadly diseases.

 If you’re worried about a vaccine reaction, understand that these are quite rare and are usually mild.
+If you can’t afford them, you can always let your vet know you will be buying your dogs meds online and have him give the shots.

 Toy breeds are notorious for retaining their deciduous (baby) teeth long past the normal six months.
 Their molars usually fall out on a normal timeline, but it’s not uncommon for them to retain their puppy canines or incisors long past six months or even past a year.